Engineering & Information Technologies PG Handbook 2017

 In early 2017 the University will begin the gradual transition to a new structure comprising six faculties and three University schools.
 For students who are affected (see below) the changes should have little impact on course delivery.
-Most of you will not see any difference in your day-to-day interaction with the University, however some administrative processes may change.
+Most of you will not see any difference in your day-to-day interaction with the University, however some administrative processes may change in April 2017.

 Faculties that are changing in 2017

 1. The Faculty of Veterinary Science becomes the University of Sydney School of Veterinary Science within the Faculty of Science.
 Information regarding Veterinary Science courses will be in the Science Undergraduate and Science Postgraduate handbooks.

 2. The Faculty of Agriculture and Environment becomes the Sydney Institute of Agriculture (within the Faculty of Science).
 The teaching functions will be coordinated by the School of Life and Environmental Sciences.
 Information regarding Agriculture and Environment courses will be in the Science Undergraduate and Science Postgraduate handbooks.

 3. The Faculty of Education and Social Work becomes the University of Sydney School of Education and Social Work within the Faculty of Arts and Social Sciences.
 Information regarding Education and Social Work courses will be in the Arts and Social Sciences Undergraduate and Arts and Social Sciences Postgraduate handbooks.

 4. The following faculties will become University schools: